itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 .. py:function:: QListWidget::item(int row) -> str

     returns the text of the item from the given row or raises an exception if the item does not exist

+.. py:function:: QListWidget::setItemText(int row, str text) -> None

+    sets the text of the item from the given row or raises an exception if the item does not exist

+    *New in **itom** > 3.2.1*

 .. py:function:: QListWidget::checkState(int row) -> int (Qt::CheckState)